jina-ai/clip-as-service/README.md

 ```
 This will return a `ndarray`, in which each row is the fixed representation of a sentence.
 You can also let it return a pure python object in the type of `List[List[float]]`.

-### Using BERT Service Remotely
+#### Using BERT Service Remotely
-One can also start the service on one (GPU) machine and call it from another (CPU) machine as follows
+One may also start the service on one (GPU) machine and call it from another (CPU) machine as follows:

 ```python
 # on another CPU machine